ottoinfo/saatchi-challenge/src/README.md

 4. Add some flexbox styling to display the filtered artworks in a grid 4 across

+5. **Bonus**: Add in favoriting Artwork into the store, tie it into local storage to retrieve favorites on refresh of the page

 ### For reference here's an example Finished Apps redux state:

 ![Fetch Request](https://dl.dropboxusercontent.com/s/a6wlsjojnpzsdl4/ReduxState.gif?dl=0)